alexlee22/indoor-tracking-blog/_posts/2016-05-17-Some-tips-on-thesis-writing.md

 ### Avoid words with vague meanings

-•	Compare
-o	The writer looks to the issue
+1. Compare: The writer looks to the issue
-•	With
-o	The writer examines the issues
+2. With: The writer examines the issues

 The second option is more formal
-•	Formal choices
-o	He states…maintaining…argues
+1. Formal choices: He states…maintaining…argues
-•	Informal choices:
-o	He says…talks about…
+2. Informal choices: He says…talks about…

 ### Cut the crap